Conducting an HR assessment

 Discipline policies

 Review your policies for clarity, fairness, and legal compliance.
-Make sure your policies are enforced consistently and fairly.
-Provide training for managers on disciplinary procedures.
+Make sure policies are enforced consistently and fairly and offer training for managers on disciplinary procedures.

 Employee termination and exits